Neil deGrasse Tyson's new book will aim to teach astrophysics to kids fast

 Neil deGrasse Tyson believes kids can learn astrophysics, too, and he's adapting his time-saving best-seller on the topic to teach them.

-Tyson's 2017 Astrophysics for People in a Hurry is being adapted into Astrophysics for Young People in a Hurry and will be published in February 2019, according to Entertainment Weekly.
-The book will be written by Gregory Mone and published by the Norton Young Readers imprint, EW reports.
+Tyson's 2017 Astrophysics for People in a Hurry is being adapted into Astrophysics for Young People in a Hurry and is scheduled to publish in February 2019, first reported by Entertainment Weekly.
+The book will be written by Gregory Mone and published by the Norton Young Readers imprint.

-CNET has reached out to both Tyson's and Norton Young Readers' parent publisher, W.W.
-Norton & Company, to confirm, and we'll update if we hear back.
+Norton Young Readers' parent publisher, W.W.
+Norton & Company, confirmed the book's announcement to CNET.
+We've also reached out to Tyson and will update if we hear back.

 The original book tackled astrophysics in a streamlined style, aiming to explain the complex study in a more casual way.
 This adaptation will reportedly use color photos and infographics to explain astrophysics concepts to younger readers.